AdobeDocs/commerce-admin.en/help/catalog/settings-basic-websites.md

 1. Select the checkbox of the website where you want to place the copied product.

-   For an single website installation, the website checkbox is selected by default.
+   For a single website installation, the website checkbox is selected by default.

 1. Choose the **[!UICONTROL Store View]** where you want to make a copy of the existing product.